 Start the "Big Ears" manoeuvre by pulling both outer A-lines downwards.
 This should start the manoeuvre by folding down a sufficiently large part of the wing tips so that the pilot does not then have to counteract the tendency to reopen.

-It is important with the ARCUS 2 RS not to pull down the outer A-risers too far for "big ears", as the "ears" start to flap.
+With the LIBRA RS it is important to pull the outer A-risers VERY DEEP to put on the ears and to give the ears some time until they collapse.